gchq/sleeper/docs/developer-guide.md

 This is a brief guide to developing Sleeper.

-## Get your environment setup
+## Deployment environment setup

-Before you do any dev work on Sleeper it is worth reading the "Get your environment setup" section in the [deployment guide](deployment-guide.md).
-Once you've built the system, exactly the same will apply here with a copy that you built yourself.
+Before you do any dev work on Sleeper it is worth reading the [deployment environment setup](deployment/environment-setup.md) document.
+Once you've built the system, exactly the same will apply with a copy that you built yourself.

 ### Install prerequisite software